 Citizens Wind creates partnerships to develop wind energy projects throughout the United States and Canada.

 Citizens Wind has expertise in all aspects of the wind development process, including:

 Contact Pete Smith at firstname.lastname@example.org for more information on Citizens Wind

 The Munnsville Project, a joint venture between Citizens Energy and Airtricity, a wind development company based in Ireland, is a 34.5-MW wind power facility located in Madison County, New York.
 Working with local landowners and environmental consultants, Citizens Wind and Airtricity received a permit for the project in less than one year.
 The project received its environmental permit in June 2005 and began commercial operation in the fall of 2007.

 Wolfe Island, Ontario

-The Wolfe Island Wind Project, a 198 MW project located at the eastern end of Lake Erie in Ontario, Canada, marked Citizens Energy’s entry into the Canadian market.
+The Wolfe Island Wind Project, a 198-MW project located in Ontario, Canada at the eastern end of Lake Ontario, marked Citizens Energy’s entry into the Canadian market.
 Working with Canadian partners, Citizens Wind completed development of the project in 2008 and it began commercial operation in 2009.

 Cree Nation of Mistissini

-Citizens Wind is working with the Cree Nation of Mistissini and Competitive Power Ventures to develop wind power projects on Mistissini lands.
+Citizens Wind is working with the Cree Nation of Mistissini and Renewable Energy Systems Canada to develop wind power projects on Mistissini lands.
 Mistissini lands cover millions of acres in northern Quebec, and our partnership has identified a number of prime opportunities.
 As part of Citizens Wind’s commitment to working with the community during the development process, we have hired 15 Mistissini workers.
 Our first project will be a large scale wind farm within the traditional trapping lands of the Mistissini Cree.